apache/flink/docs/dev/stream/state/state.md

 </div>

 It has several options to consider.
-The first parameter of `newBuilder` method is mandatory, it is a value of time-to-live itself.
+The first parameter of `newBuilder` method is mandatory, it is the time-to-live value.

-The update type configures when the time-to-live of state value is prolonged (default `OnCreateAndWrite`):
+The update type configures when the state TTL is refreshed (default `OnCreateAndWrite`):

  - `StateTtlConfiguration.TtlUpdateType.OnCreateAndWrite` - only on creation and write access,
  - `StateTtlConfiguration.TtlUpdateType.OnReadAndWrite` - also on read access.